 2008 Rank: Low

-Start Up Energy Considered as Instructed Energy during Dispatch (D)

-The MRTU design did not explicitly recognize the time lapse from unit synchronization to operations at its minimum stable operating unit.
-Any Start Up Energy, i.e., energy produced during the time interval from synchronization to minimum load, is assumed to be uninstructed deviation.
-This issue would explore how Start-up Energy might be considered as instructed energy during the dispatch process.
-Various stakeholders have suggested that some resources may take time to ramp to minimum load, and that better recognition of this start-up ramp would better reflect the imbalance energy needs and reduce uninstructed deviations during resource start-up.

-2008 Rank: Low

 Load Aggregation Point (LAP) Granularity (F)

 FERC’s 9/21/06 Order on MRTU found that the ISO’s approach to calculating and settling energy charges for load based upon three LAP zones provides a reasonable and simplified approach for introducing LMP pricing, while minimizing its impact on load.
 The Order recognized that some areas could experience higher prices under a nodal model, thus making it desirable to soften the distributional impacts of LMP, and also recognized that LMP could create an economic hardship on entities located in load pockets.
 Accordingly, FERC approved the ISO’s proposal of three major LAP zones as an acceptable starting point.
 However, the Order directs the ISO (Paragraph 611) to increase the number of LAP zones within three years after the launch of the new market, to provide more accurate price signals and assist participants in the hedging of congestion charges.